-Provider Information:

-i i o vider initi mation.

-Provider: Choose an item.
+Provider Information: Provider: Choose an item.
 Contact Name: Click or tap here to enter text.
 Contact Phone Number: Click or tap here to enter text.
 Contact Email: Click or tap here to enter text.
 Date Notice Submitted to MDE: Click or tap to enter a date.
 Last Date to Enter Program: Click or tap to enter a date.
 Date of Program Closure: Click or tap to enter a date.

-Program Information:

-☐ Teacher Education Program: Choose an item.

-□ Ed Leadership/Admin Program:

-□ Other Advanced Program: Choose an item.
+Program Information: ☐ Teacher Education Program: Choose an item. ☐ Ed Leadership/Admin Program: ☐ Other Advanced Program: Choose an item.
+Please Identify: Modification Type: Choose an item.

-Please Identify:

-Modification Type: Choose an item.

 Licensure Area: Choose an item.
 Endorsement Code: Click or tap here to enter text.
 Program Type: Choose an item.

-Institutional Approval:

-Date of Departmental Approval Click or tap to enter a date.
+Institutional Approval.
+Institutional Approval: Clials or ton to enter a data Date of Departmental Approval Click or tap to enter a date.
 Date of University Council Approval Click or tap to enter a date.

-Date of Institutions of Higher Learning (IHL) 1.

-Approval (N/A for private institutions) Click or tap to enter a date.
+Date of Institutions of Higher Learning (IHL) Approval (Public EPPs only) Click or tap to enter a date.

-1

-NOTE: The Division of Educator Preparation is unable to review program requests that have not received prior institutional approval.
+NOTE: IHL approval is needed for renaming, reorganizing, restructuring, suspending, and/or deleting degree programs.
+The Division of Educator Preparation is unable to review program requests that have not received prior institutional approval.